mrsarm/backset/docs/docker.md

 cp .env.example .env
 ```

-Then before run for the first time the containers, you have to either
+Then before run for the first time the containers, you have to build
-download the images from Docker Hub or build them from the source code.
-To
+the backset image from the source code.
+To build it, execute:
-build the images from the source code, execute:

 ```shell
 docker compose build